irmen/Pyro4/docs/source/tipstricks.rst

 *Customizing annotations:*

-Adding your own annotations to messages is done by overriding the :py:meth:`Pyro4.core.Proxy._pyroAnnotations` method in your client code (proxy), and/or the :py:meth:`Pyro4.core.Daemon.annotations` method in the server code (daemon).
-If you override any of these methods, don't forget to call the original method and add to the dictionary returned from that, rather than simply returning a new dictionary.
-Otherwise you will sabotage Pyro's internal annotations.
+You can add your own annotations to messages.
+For server code, you do this by making a subclass of the Daemon and override the :py:meth:`Pyro4.core.Daemon.annotations` method.
+This method is called by Pyro to get the custom user annotations dict that should be added to response messages.
+In client code, you can set the ``annotations`` property of the :py:data:`Pyro4.current_context` object right before the proxy method call.
+Pyro will then add that annotations dict to the request message.

+Before Pyro 4.56, the older method for client code was to create a proxy subclass and override the method :py:meth:`Pyro4.core.Proxy._pyroAnnotations`.
+This method should return the custom annotations dict that should be added to request messages.

 *Reacting on annotations:*

-In the Daemon, you can use the :py:data:`Pyro4.current_context` to access the annotations of the message that was received.
+In your server code, in the Daemon, you can use the :py:data:`Pyro4.current_context` to access the ``annotations`` of the last message that was received.
+In your client code, you can do that as well, but you should look at the ``response_annotations`` of this context object instead.
+If you're using large annotation chunks, it is advised to clear these fields after use.
 See :ref:`current_context`.

-In the client code you have to create a proxy subclass and override the method :py:meth:`Pyro4.core.Proxy._pyroResponseAnnotations`.
+Before Pyro 4.56, the older method for client code was to create a proxy subclass and override the method :py:meth:`Pyro4.core.Proxy._pyroResponseAnnotations`.
-Pyro will call this method with the dictionary of any annotations received in a response message from the daemon, and the message type identifier of the response message.
+Pyro calls this method with the dictionary of any annotations received in a response message from the daemon, and the message type identifier of the response message.

 For an example of how you can work with custom message annotations, see the :py:mod:`callcontext` example.